chrplr/gohello/README.md

 Date: 2022-10-30

-How to create your own libraries in Go is not obvious.
+Finding out how to create your own libraries in Go is not obvious.
 The process is actually not at all complicated.
 Here, I show how to do it in practice.

 I proceed in three steps: